adriancooney/node-sfx/README.md

 ```

 Got any cool examples?
 Submit a pull request and I'd be happy to put it here.

+### Contributing
+Have a cool sound to contribute?
+Make sure it's less than 250kb, stick it in the `sounds/` directory and submit a pull request.

 ### TODO
 * Add a little sound package manager hosted on Github so you can selectively retrieve sounds. `sfx add hooray` which adds the `hooray` sound to the global sfx sound directory.
 Sound files could get large and ain't nobody got time for that.